pagkly/Zed/Investopedia3/SEC Regulation D (Reg D).md

 SEC Regulation D (Reg D)
 ## What Is SEC Regulation D (Reg D)?

-Regulation D (Reg D) is a Securities and Exchange Commission ([SEC](https://www.investopedia.com/terms/s/sec.asp)) regulation governing [private placement](https://www.investopedia.com/terms/p/privateplacement.asp) exemptions.
-It should not be confused with [Federal Reserve Board Regulation D](https://www.investopedia.com/this-government-regulation-restricts-how-often-you-can-move-money-out-of-your-savings-account-4589978), which limits withdrawals from savings accounts.
+Regulation D (Reg D) is a Securities and Exchange Commission ([SEC](https://www.investopedia.com/terms/s/sec.asp)) regulation governing [[private placement]](https://www.investopedia.com/terms/p/privateplacement.asp) exemptions.
+It should not be confused with [[Federal Reserve Board Regulation D]](https://www.investopedia.com/this-government-regulation-restricts-how-often-you-can-move-money-out-of-your-savings-account-4589978), which limits withdrawals from savings accounts.
 Reg D offerings are advantageous to private companies or entrepreneurs that meet the requirements because funding can be obtained faster and at a lower cost than with a public offering.
 It is usually used by smaller companies.
-The regulation allows capital to be raised through the sale of equity or [debt securities](https://www.investopedia.com/terms/d/debtsecurity.asp) without the need to register those securities with the SEC.
+The regulation allows capital to be raised through the sale of equity or [[debt securities]](https://www.investopedia.com/terms/d/debtsecurity.asp) without the need to register those securities with the SEC.
 However, many other state and federal regulatory requirements still apply.

 ### Key Takeaways